sapumal2000/Little-Lemon/README.md

 # Little Lemon Booking Website

 ## Project Description

-Meta front end developer's certificate course's Capstone project
+Meta front end developer certificates final project. the capstone project was to create a online store for the little lemon restaurant.